Website banners espace Fxmme - textile workshop new

 Embroidery in Afghanistan and southern Iran has been one of the important art forms.
 Women, mainly, learn this art from their mothers and pass it on to the next generation.
 They embroider different pieces of fabrics to decorate their homes and design clothes.
 Every child born in Afghanistan possess pieces of embroidery which are giftedto them by female relatives.
 In Afghanistan embroidery is also taught in schools to girls students.
 In recent decades, many fashion designers have inspired and applied these regional embroidery techniques to their designs.

-Now they are invited to collaborate in the project of Espace Fxmme: GETTING SOFTER together with other women textile artists, creating safer and softer vessels of hospitality for the community of Globe Aroma.
+Now they are invited to collaborate in the Espace Fxmme project: GETTING SOFTER with other women textile artists, creating safer and softer vessels of hospitality for the community of Globe Aroma.